danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="advanced-example"></a>Advanced example

-You can use Sheeeeeeeeet to create really basic action sheets like the one above, as well as very competent and self-contained ones.
-The one above is just a start.
+You can use Sheeeeeeeeet to create basic sheets like the one above, as well as very competent and self-contained ones.
+The above example is just a start.

-When you have the basics under control, check out [this example][AdvancedExample] to see how you can take things one step further.
+When you have the basics under control, check out [this advanced example][AdvancedExample] to see how you can take things one step further.

 ## <a name="item-types"></a>Item Types

-Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, collection-based items, custom items, buttons, titles etc. For a complete list of built-in item types, [click here][Item-Types].
+Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, buttons, titles, collections, custom items etc.

+For a complete list of built-in item types, [click here][Item-Types].

 ## <a name="appearance"></a>Appearance

-Sheeeeeeeeet lets you fully customize the appearances of action sheets and their views and items.
-You can change fonts, colors and images as well as item heights, corner radius and even more.
+Sheeeeeeeeet lets you customize the appearances of the action sheets and their views and items.
+You can change fonts, colors and images as well as item heights, corner radius and more.
 For a complete guide, [click here][Appearance].

-## Specifying items after initialization

-If you require a created action sheet instance to resolve which items to present (very common when you subclass `ActionSheet`), just create a sheet with no items then call `setup(with: items)` once its created.

 ## Demo App

-This project contains a demo app that demonstrates basic and advanced sheets, as well as how to handle subclassing, appearances etc. It doesn't require any setup, but you may have to adjust its code signing if you want to run it on a device.
+This project contains a demo app that demonstrates different types of action sheets and items, as well as how to handle subclassing, appearances etc. It doesn't require any setup, but you may have to adjust its code signing if you want to run it on a device.

 ## Contact me

-I hope you like this library.
 Feel free to reach out if you have questions or if you want to contribute in any way:

 * E-mail: [daniel.saidi@gmail.com](mailto:daniel.saidi@gmail.com)
 * Twitter: [@danielsaidi](http://www.twitter.com/danielsaidi)